This article is derived from the RStudio Package Manager administration guide.

 # List sources, should include # prod-internal-source and subset: rspm list sources # Add the local packages' dependencies: rspm add --source=subset --file-in='internal_deps.csv' --dryrun # Proposed changes will be printed out, to commit the changes # run the command again with the transaction-id: rspm add --source=subset --file-in='internal_deps.csv' --transaction-id=283

 Finally, create a repository and subscribe the repository to both sources.
-The order of the subscription commands is important, see Section 14.3.2 of the admin guide for details.
+The order of the subscription commands is important, see Repositories with Multiple Sources for details.

 # Create a repo: rspm add repo=prod-pkgs --description='Stable release of our internal packages and approved CRAN packages' # Subscribe the repo to both sources: rspm subscribe --repo=prod-pkgs --source=prod-internal-source rpsm subscribe --repo=prod-pkgs --source=subset